Marriam-Shuaib/Phishing-awareness-game/README.md

 ## What I Learned
-Leading this project taught me that being a good leader is not about self-imposed perfection — it is about making sure your team performs at their best as well.
+Leading this project taught me that being a good leader is not about self-imposed perfection, it is about making sure your team performs at their best as well.
 I learned that you cannot impose your opinion on others.
 You have to listen, find a middle ground, and bring people together.
 Being